There are several ways to gain research experience as an undergraduate in our lab!

 Data entry, data cleaning, and other administrative duties

-Due to the level of training and responsibility required, we ask that our volunteers commit 8-10 hours per week for a minimum period of one year.
+Due to the level of training and responsibility required, we ask our volunteers to commit 8-10 hours per week for a minimum period of one year.

 PSY 390 for Credit

-Are you a sophomore or junior looking to get hands-on experience in a research lab?
+Are you a student looking to get hands-on experience in a research lab?
 Dr. Karalunas takes a handful of students each year to train and mentor under the PSY 390 course.
 Students can earn up to 3 credits per semester with a commitment of 9 hours per week.
-Due to the level of training and responsibility required, we prefer students who can take more than one semester.
+Due to intense training and responsibility requirements, we need a two-semester commitment.
 Research tasks will be commensurate with experience and ability.
-Students in the lab will be trained in a variety of tasks ranging from recruitment and screening of children and families; data entry; cognitive and neurophysiological data collection procedures; and data cleaning and processing.
+Students in the lab will be trained in various tasks ranging from recruitment and screening of children and families; data entry; cognitive and neurophysiological data collection procedures; and data cleaning and processing.
 Outstanding students may have the opportunity to be mentored in an independent research project or honors thesis.